datatrans/openapi-java-sdk-generator/README.md

 ```

 ### Deploy to your own artifacts sever

 Currently, the Datatrans Java SDK is not yet available on Maven Central (or something similar).
-Thats why you manually need to deploy it to your own artifacts hosting solution.
+That's why you manually need to deploy it to your own artifacts hosting solution.

 ```
 # You might have to adjust your ~/.m2/settings.xml or add a <distributionManagement> section to the pom.xml